-For the left-hand oven, pull cooker forward to gain access to the cover box at the rear of the cooker.
-Remove the four screws securing the cover and lift clear.
+Pull the cooker forward to gain access to the cover box at the rear of the cooker.
+Remove the 4 screws securing the cover and lift clear.

 Feed the thermostat capillary out of the oven.
 Disconnect the wiring from the thermostat.
-Remove two screws holding thermostat to mounting panel.
-Fit new thermostat and reassemble in reverse order.
+Remove 2 screws holding thermostat to mounting panel.
+Fit new thermostat and reassemble in the reverse order.
 Make sure that the phial is clipped to the oven back with the phial centrally positioned between the clips.